Time running out to resolve U.S. metal tariffs dispute, EU official says

 She said a solution needed to be found before then, which had to put the two sides on a path to addressing the root cause of the problems, which is Chinese overcapacity.

-The United States and the EU suspended tariffs for four months from March in another trade dispute, over subsidies provided to planemakers Boeing and Airbus.
+The United States and the EU suspended tariffs for four months from March in another trade dispute, over subsidies provided to planemakers Boeing (BA.N) and Airbus (AIR.PA). read more

 ($1 = 0.8358 euros)